joshgav/spring-apiserver/deploy/README.md

 In addition you must create a Repository resource in the spring-apiserver namespace.

+You must also add `quay-pull-secret` to the `default` service account which will run the pod.

 ## ClusterRoleBinding

 - `pipeline` service account requires `applications.argoproj.io-v1alpha1-admin` cluster role